ISUgenomics/bioinformatics-workbook/Appendix/Unix/slurm-basics.md

 ## SLURM Commands:

-The main SLURM user commands shown on the left give the user access to information pertaining to the super computing cluster and the ability to submit or cancel a job.
+The main SLURM user commands, shown on the left, give the user access to information pertaining to the super computing cluster and the ability to submit or cancel a job.
 See table below for a description of the main SLURM user functions.

 |command | Description |
 | - | - |